-Three Credits Misovich Fall Semester
+Three Credits Polasek Fall Semester, Even Years

-499. Internship in Engineering - This program provides engineering experience for students and is usually done off-campus under the supervision of a qualified engineer.
+- 495. Applied Thermodynamics Thermodynamics is the study of heat and work.
+The concepts of the zeroth, first and second laws of thermodynamics and equations of mass and energy conservation are reviewed and applied to processes such as power generation systems, refrigeration cycles, and engines.
+Corequisite: MATH 132.
+Prerequisites: ENGS 250.
+Two Credits Misovich Fall Semester - 499.
+Internship in Engineering This program provides engineering experience for students and is usually done off-campus under the supervision of a qualified engineer.
 A written report and oral department seminar presentation appropriate to the internship experience are required.
 Approval of the chairperson is required.